-If you need any to complete your programme set, there are many sites available, suggest you try collectsoccer (or other outlets) who usually have big programme selections dating back to the 1930s.
+If you need any to complete your programme set, there are many sites available, suggest you try collectsoccer (or other outlets) who usually have big programme selections dating back to the 1930s or email Gordon Neale.

 The Early Days

-The first York City programme was produced for the opening game of the 1923/4 season.
+The first York City programme was produced on 25th August 1923 for the opening game of the 1923/4 Midland League season, City’s second season, against Scunthorpe and Lindsey, it was an 8 page affair, few copies are known to exist.
 It proved to be popular and acquired the name “The Citizen” from the fourth programme of the 1924/5 season.
 For a time, it included a team photo on the front cover.
 For many decades, it was a simple 8 or 12 page A5 publication, no colour and no photos, just line ups and brief City news.
 Production was soon awarded to the Herald Printing Works on Coney Street, hence the newspaper quality paper used.
 Until the late 1950s, a full size programme was produced for reserve games.